CA Dream Act Overview

 Audience: Ally, Educator, Undocumented Youth

-The California Dream Act allows some undocumented students to apply for and receive state-based financial aid and institutional scholarships.
-Passing the California Dream Act symbolizes a milestone victory for undocumented students and allies in California who organized and advocated for increased access to college.
-This represents a critical investment in undocumented students and in the future of California.
+The CA Dream Act allows eligible undocumented students to apply for and receive state-based financial aid and institutional scholarships.
+Its passage symbolizes a milestone victory for undocumented students and allies who organized and advocated for increased access to college in the state.

-The types of aid included in the CA Dream Act are: Cal Grants, UC Grants, State University Grants, California College Promise Grant and EOP or EOPS grants.
+The types of aid included in the CA Dream Act are Cal Grants, UC Grants, State University Grants, the California College Promise Grant, EOP or EOPS grants.
 It also includes the Middle-Class Scholarships and school-specific scholarships.
 The CA Dream Act can also give you access to Dream Loans at the CSU or UC, even if you are undocumented.

-Who can apply for the California Dream Act?
+Who Can Apply for the CA Dream Act?

-Undocumented Students must meet the eligibility criteria for AB 540, AB 2000, SB 68 or U-Visa holders to apply for and receive California state financial aid.
-The California Dream Act allows students to receive state and institutional grants if they meet income guidelines, apply by the priority deadlines, and complete all necessary paperwork on-time.
+Undocumented students must meet the eligibility criteria for AB 540 or be U-Visa holders to apply for and receive California state financial aid.
+The CA Dream Act allows students to receive state and institutional grants if they meet income guidelines, apply by the priority deadlines, and complete all necessary paperwork on time.

 Read Understand the Differences: In-State Tuition vs CA Dream Act vs DACA